-Cavite: Pacific War Memorial
+Pacific War Memorial - Cavite

-Located in the Topside sector of Corregidor Island in the province of Cavite, the Pacific War Memorial is memorial structure erected in commemoration of the Filipino and American servicemen who fought and gave their lives in the Pacific Theater during the Second World War.
+Located in the Topside sector of Corregidor Island in the province of Cavite, the Pacific War Memorial is a memorial structure erected in commemoration of the Filipino and American servicemen who fought and gave their lives in the Pacific Theater during the Second World War.

 Pacific War Memorial